How to get free replacement Jif peanut butter after the recall

 Several associated recalls have been initiated as a result of the outbreak investigation.
 The FDA said the recalls are being conducted by companies that further processed the peanut butter by using it as an ingredient in their products (like a cookie) or by repackaging it.

-Jif’s creamy, crunchy, natural and reduced fat peanut butters have been linked to a salmonella outbreak across 12 states that has left 14 ill, with two people being hospitalized.
+Jif’s creamy, crunchy, natural and reduced-fat peanut butter have been linked to a salmonella outbreak across 12 states that has left 14 ill, with two people being hospitalized.
 Side effects from salmonella poisoning include fever, diarrhea, nausea and vomiting.

 The Associated Press contributed to this report.